Due: Tuesday Nov 11 before 9:00 pm

 - No STL containers or additional libraries may be used in the implementation of the project classes.
 However, you can use STL containers in the Tester class for the testing purposes.

-- The required functionality is provided in the Post class.
+- The required functionality is provided in the Crop class.
 There is no need for any modifications to the implementation of this class.

 - The test program must use the provided Random class to generate test data.